 Would you like to make a difference in how others experience medical care after pregnancy loss?
-Our research friends are looking for study participants to join an online focus group discussion.
+Our research friends are looking for participants for a 20 minute online survey.
+Learn More

 If you’ve told your miscarriage story, built a support system, explored your emotions, identified and begun grieving your losses, and recognized any unhealthy behaviors, then you’ve made significant progress!
 If you haven’t done so already, it’s time to make another decision - to let go of the pain.
 Surprisingly, this isn’t as easy as it sounds…